Reebal/Feedback-Navigator/README.md

 - Student learning experience
 - Course duration impact

-The R code used for data cleaning, analysis, and visualization of course-related information is available [here](allprog.rmd).
+The R code used for data cleaning, analysis, and visualization of course-related information is available [here](allprog.Rmd).

-A PDF copy of the interactive visualizations can also be found [here](FeedbackNavigator.pdf].
+A PDF copy of the interactive visualizations can also be found [here](Feedback-Navigator.pdf).
 However, the actual dataset and output files are not publicly shared due to the sensitive nature of student feedback on instructors and courses.

 # Data Structure & Initial Checks